laisvigas/CS50-FINAL-PROJECT/README.md

 Motivational Messages: Randomly displaying motivational messages on the dashboard adds a personal touch to the application, helping users stay motivated and engaged.

 Conclusion:
 The CS50 Final Project - Diary and Class Management System is a valuable tool for educators to manage student records and grades effectively.
 The project's structure, files, and design choices have been carefully considered to provide a user-friendly and motivating experience.
-I hope this application helps teachers streamline their classroom management tasks while inspiring students to excel.